Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Experiments

 \subsection{Experimental Setup}

 Our proposed model is built on top of Qwen2.5-0.5B~\citep{yang2024qwen25}.
 We utilize the base model variant rather than its instruction-tuned version, as our implementation employs a different prompting template from the standard chat template.
 We use a single NVIDIA A40 for model training and experiments.
 At each stage, we train the model for $5$ epochs with learning rate $1e^{-4}$ and select checkpoints achieving best validation losses.
 Details about hyperparameters used in training can be found in~\cref{sssec:hyper}.
 We sample $50$k prompt-response pairs for next-event fine-tuning (stage 2).
-For intensity prediction training (stage 3), the non-event integral term in the log-ikelihood is handled using Monte Carlo integration with $10$ samples per time interval, applied consistently across all models.
 The baseline models are implemented using the open source frameworks, including EasyTPP~\citep{xue2023easytpp} and LAMP~\citep{shi2024language} with default configurations.
 We reuse partial experimental results from~\citep{xue2023easytpp,shi2024language}.